Hybrid RIS-Assisted MIMO Dual-Function Radar-Communication System: Numerical Evaluations

 \subsection{Simulation Setup}

 The proposed \ac{hris}-assisted \ac{mimo} \ac{dfrc} configuration is illustrated in Table. \ref{tab:hrisplat}, where the wavelength $\lambda=0.1$~m.
 The total number of elements in \ac{hris} is $N=16$, which is a square planar array deployed on the 3D Cartesian coordinate's YOZ plane.
+The radar signal $s(n)$ is generated by random phase coding, and the communication symbols are generated by 16-quadrature amplitude modulation (QAM) modulation.
+To perform the \ac{ao} approach for the formulated optimization problem, we defined the hyper-parameters in the \ac{hris} optimization as~$\lambda_1=4$, $\lambda_2=0.8$, and give the range of potential values of $\Gamma_r$ as~ $\Gamma_{r,max}=38$~dB, $\Gamma_{r,min}=22$~dB.